11 Types of Succulents That Grow Tall

 Many tall succulent plants can reach impressive heights, making them ideal for adding a touch of drama to your indoor space.

 However, not all succulents are created equal.
-If you’re looking for a plant that will make a statement, be sure to choose one of the following tall varieties.
+If you’re looking for a plant that will make a statement, choose one of the following tall varieties.

 Echeveria Gigantea (Giant Hens and Chicks)